BlinkTagInc/gtfs-to-geojson/README.md

 <img width="762" src="https://user-images.githubusercontent.com/96217/81493949-96532f00-9259-11ea-9e09-d0399b59bf30.png">

 `gtfs-to-geojson` uses the [`node-gtfs`](https://github.com/blinktaginc/node-gtfs) library to handle importing and querying GTFS data.
 If you are looking to generate HTML timetables in addition to maps, check out the [gtfs-to-html](https://github.com/BlinkTagInc/gtfs-to-html) project.
+If you'd like to make a cool stringline chart of all trips on a route throughout the day, check out the [gtfs-to-chart](https://github.com/BlinkTagInc/gtfs-to-chart) project.

 ## Current Usage
 Many transit agencies use `gtfs-to-geojson` to generate the maps for their websites, including: